pololu/motoron-arduino/README.md

 ## Documentation

-For complete documentation of this library, see [the tic-arduino documentation][doc].
+For complete documentation of this library, see [the motoron-arduino documentation][doc].
 If you are already on that page, then click the links in the "Classes" section above.

 [a-star]: https://www.pololu.com/a-star
 [releases]: https://github.com/pololu/motoron-arduino/releases